happner/happner/docs/configuration.md

 If the name is unspecified a random name will be used.

 __BUG:__ Currently the clients do not fully re-establish connections to restarted nodes with a new random name.
+It is strongly recommended that you provide the name.

 ### Utilities